jjhembd/map-overlay/README.md

 - polygon is the same as the last call
 - overlay canvas has not changed size
 - mapChanged is false

+If the supplied polygon contains exactly two points, they will be treated as the top left and bottom right corners of a rectangle, and drawn using the Canvas2D strokeRect method.